 When average design becomes free, anything with a genuine point of view gets more valuable.
 I wrote more about this split in my piece on whether AI will replace designers in 2026.

-The 60/40 split I keep coming back to applies here.
-Claude Design can own the first 60% — exploration, rough prototyping, data-driven slides, the "let me see what this could look like" work.
+The 60/40 split I keep coming back to still holds.
+Claude Design owns the first 60%: exploration, prototyping, data-driven slides, the "let me see what this could look like" work.
 That part gets faster every quarter.

 The last 40% — taste, client relationships, knowing something is wrong before you can articulate why — stays human.
 For now.